meteorrn/meteor-react-native/README.md

 # Meteor React Native
-A set of packages allowing you to connect your React Native app to your Meteor server, and take advantage of Meteor-specific features like accounts, reactive data trackers, etc.
+A set of packages allowing you to connect your React Native app to your Meteor server, and take advantage of Meteor-specific features like accounts, reactive data trackers, etc. Compatible with the latest version of React Native.

 [Full API Documentation](/docs/api.md)